Flexible Download Planning for Observation Satellites

 I was involved in a collaboration with the CNES, Astrium and the ONERA in Toulouse on scheduling the download of acquisition for observation satellites.

-We have published a paper at ICAPS 2014.
+We have published a paper at ICAPS 2014 and another one in Discrete Applied Math.

 Earth observation satellites are space sensors which acquire data, compress and record it on board, and then download it to the ground.
 Because of the use of more and more sophisticated compression algorithms, the amount of data resulting from an acquisition is more and more unpredictable.
 In such conditions, planning satellite data download activities offline on the ground is more and more problematic.
 In this paper, we report the results of a work aiming at evaluating the positive im- pact of planning downloads onboard when the amount of data produced by each acquisition is known.